Cradle Mountain from Dove Lake

 Kim cooking dinner on the deserted beach.

-of his trips in his last decade, helping carry the load, especially after surgery to replace his aortic valve.
+trips in his last decade, helping carry the load, especially after surgery to replace his aortic valve.

 In March 1996 Dombrovskis went walking solo along the spine of the rugged Western Arthur Range.
 He had taken six magnificent photographs of sunlit alpine meadows, streams and peaks, when climbing higher his heart gave way and he fell.
 He was just 51.